adambard/learnxinyminutes-docs/bash.html.markdown

 else
     echo "And this is not"
 fi

+# There is also conditional execution
+echo "Always executed" || echo "Only executed if first command fail" echo "Always executed" && echo "Only executed if first command does NOT fail"

 # Expressions are denoted with the following format:
 echo $(( 10 + 5 ))